MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/inventory-how-use-item-cross-refs.md

 [!INCLUDE [2021_releasewave2](includes/2021_releasewave2.md)]

-1. Choose the :::image type="icon" source="media/ui-search/search_small.png" border="false"::: icon, enter **Stock Setup**, and then choose the related link.
+1. Choose the :::image type="icon" source="media/ui-search/search_small.png" border="false"::: icon, enter **Inventory Setup**, and then choose the related link.
 2. Select the **Use Item References** field.

 ## <a name="to-set-up-an-item-reference"></a>To set up an item reference